salah7594/OUAP-4314/Evaluation/Projet/README.rst

 How to launch the project
 =========================

-You may first need to pull the Docker image for mongo from dockerhub:
+You may first need to pull the Docker image for MongoDB from dockerhub:

 .. code-block:: bash